karammulc/BellaBeat-Case-Study/README.md

 FROM `bamboo-life-418613.bellabeat.weightlog`;
 ```

-Result: Null values were found in the Fat column of the weightlog table.
+Results: Null values were found in the Fat column of the weightlog table.

+...
 Checked for null values in remaining tables:
 dailyactivity, clean_sleepday, dailycalories, dailyintensities, dailysteps, hourlyintensities, hourlysteps